opencadc/opencadc.github.io/storage-inventory/ops/README.md

 ## Deployment Prerequisites
 ### Hardware Requirements
 Database:
+- Required for: Storage site and Global site
 - storage: about 1KB/artifact (storage site) or 1.5KB/artifact (global site) for data and indices.
 - RAM/CPU: For a site with 200 million artifacts, 20 cores with 180GB RAM and NVMe storage gives sufficient performance.
 - PG 12.3 or newer

 Storage platform:
+- Required for: Storage site only
 - Ceph Object store (version 14 or greater)

     **OR**

 - POSIX file-system.

 Worker nodes: